This is a truly evil interview question.

 This is why I’m not providing you with a templated response.
 The Internet is full of those, but they won’t help.
-There are no shortcuts available (but I did write a good article on how to answer video interview questions – and don’t forget that we offer outstanding job interview coaching services, too).
+There are no magic silver bullets available (but you should check out my article on how to answer video interview questions – and don’t forget that we offer outstanding job interview coaching services, too).

 To answer this question with impact you’ll need to do some work.
 Homework.
 Soul-searching, even.